-The main obligations of a business operating in Spain relate to VAT, Corporation Tax and Withholding Tax.
+Any business operating in Spain should be familiar with the VAT in Spain.
 This article deals with the compliance obligations regarding Value Added Tax (“VAT”).

 In Spain business must file monthly or quarterly VAT returns depending on their size.
 Small and medium size business (turnover the previous year below EUR 6 Millions) file quarterly VAT returns, while large business must file monthly returns.
 The tax return must be filed by the 20th day of the month following each tax period.
 For instance, in case of quarterly returns, the deadline for filing VAT returns are the 20 of April (for the first calendar quarter), the 20 of July (for the second quarter) and so on.
 In case of monthly tax returns, the tax return corresponding to January must be filed by the 20 of February and the like.